Governor Biographies

 Wes also became a Director of Lancaster & District Chamber of Commerce in 2018, and is Chair of The Lancashire Colleges organisation.

-Jane Booker – Chair of Corporation, Chair of Audit and Governance & Link Governor for Safeguarding and EDI
+Jane Booker – Chair of Corporation & Link Governor for Safeguarding and EDI

 Jane has been a board member at the College since 2016 and in December 2017 she took over the role of being the link governor for safeguarding and Equality, Diversity and Inclusion.
 For 27 years, Jane was a practicing solicitor, specialising in personal injury claims, predominantly for trade union members.
 Whilst running her own firm she was responsible for developing best practice for clients, marketing and all aspects of financial and personnel management.